MelanieLinares/portfolio-new/site/content/post/new-decreasing-the-bounce-rate-of-stay-onlines-website-through-a-responsive-redesign.md

     content_options:
       - type: generic_content
         generic_content: >-
-          ## Optimizing the navigation and redesigning the homepage
+          ## Optimizing the navigation & redesigning the homepage

           After years of adding every new product line to the sidebar, the experience of navigating product categories was inefficient.